Sukrit-garg/Flappyy/fluffy-bird-main/README.md

 # flappy_bird

-A clone of Flappy Bird game.
+This project is an attempt to clone the famous Flappy Bird game.

 ## Getting Started